oclipa/csharp-cheat-sheet/README.md

 There are four main components to the Factory Pattern:

-1. IProduct: the interface that defines the the objects that factory method creates.
+1. Product: defines the the objects that factory method creates.
-1. ConcreteProduct: the class that implements IProduct.
+1. ConcreteProduct: implements Product.
-1. AbstractCreator: the abstract class that declares the factory method (may also declare a default implementation).
+1. Creator: declares the factory method (may also declare a default implementation).
-1. ConcreteCreator: the class that implements AbstractCreator and overrides the factory method to returns instances of ConcreteProduct.
+1. ConcreteCreator: implements or extends Creator and overrides the factory method to returns instances of ConcreteProduct.

 **Advantages**